Mon Mane Na (2008 film)

 Written by N. K. Salil, the film revolves around Ria, who flees from her house confront her straying fiancé and gets into trouble when a suicidal-thief naming Rahul seated next to her uses her to smuggle a stolen diamond necklace, in order to save his village lands.
 Extensively shot in Kolkata, Darjeeling, Mumbai, Paris and Singapore, the film pairs Dev and Mallick for the second time.
 Jeet Gannguli composed its soundtrack, while Priyo Chattopadhyay and Gautam Sushmit penned lyrics.
 The cinematography and editing were handled by Premendu Bikash Chaki and M. Susmit respectively.

 Mon Mane Na was theatrically released on 5 December 2008.
 It was a major box-office success and received critical praise.
-The film also ended up being the fourth highest-grossing Bengali film of 2008.
+The film also ended up being the highest-grossing Bengali film of 2008.
 Since its release in 2008, Mon Mane Na has achieved cult status.

 Plot

 Rahul and Ria meet as they are independently travelling.
 Ria is running away to meet her boyfriend, and Rahul wants to sell his loot.
 The destination for Rahul is Siliguri while the same for Ria is the hills of Darjeeling.

 They step into each other's life as well as behind each other's backs as they travel, as Rahul hides his loot in Ria's bag.
 It gets into the hands of a thief.
 For Rahul the loot is his only hope, and that is something Ria realizes on visiting Rahul's family.
 Things take a turn when Ria is heartbroken, as her relationship with her boyfriend falls apart.

 She offers to aid Rahul and also makes a deal with her father.
 As things fall into place for one, the world shatters for the other.

 Rahul and Ria meet again but in different circumstances, not on Earth.
 They both confess their love, and get married.